HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 Restart your Helm release by doing the following from the command line:

-1. Identify the <RELEASE_NAME> of the latest Label Studio Enterprise release:
+1. Identify the &lt;RELEASE_NAME&gt; of the latest Label Studio Enterprise release:
 ```shell
 helm list
 ```